Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 \section{Latency-Constrained (LC) Games}

-We begin by introducing the simplest form of an LC game that extends beyond a conventional nonlocal game.
-This scenario corresponds to a physical setting in which the latency constraint permits a \emph{single round of communication among a subset of the parties}.
-The pattern of allowed communication between parties can be represented by a directed graph $G$, where an edge $(i,j)$ indicates that party $i$ can send information to party $j$.
+We begin by introducing the simplest form of a latency-constrained game.
+This corresponds to a physical scenario in which the latency constraint permits a single round of communication among a subset of the parties.
+To specify which parties can communicate, we use a directed graph $G$,\footnote{Throughout, directed graphs are assumed to have no self-loops. } where an edge $(i,j)$ indicates that party $i$ can send information to party $j$.
 For generality, we do not assume symmetry in communication—that is, if $i$ can communicate with $j$, it does not imply that $j$ can communicate with $i$.
 This is why we use directed graphs.
 We now formally define this generalization of a nonlocal game.
-For succinctness, we refer to this as a \textbf{latency-constrained game}, and use the term \textbf{multi-step latency-constrained game} to denote more complex settings where communication can go back and forth over multiple rounds.
+For succinctness, we refer to this as a \textbf{latency-constrained game}, and use the term \textbf{multi-step latency-constrained game} to denote more complex settings where communication can occur over multiple rounds.
+To disambiguate, we will sometimes use the term \textbf{simple LC game} for the former.
 See \Cref{sec:tau_lc} for more information.

 We use $n$ and $[n]$ to denote the number of parties and the set $\{1, 2, \ldots, n\}$ respectively. \begin{dfn} Let $n \geq 2$ be an integer, and let $S_i$ and $A_i$ be finite sets for each $i \in [n]$.
 An $n$-party \textbf{latency-constrained (LC) game} with input sets $S_{i}$ and output sets $A_{i}$ is defined by the tuple $(\mathcal{V}, \pi, G)$, where the probabilistic predicate $\mathcal{V}$ is a map